Shivaprasadr/my_flask_project/README.md

 #####################################################################

 TO DO TASKS
-0> remove flask session
+0> remove flask session -
+ completed
 1>test scripts or code coverage - completed
-2>docker image to be created for project
-3> create a github actions for buildng
+2>docker image to be created for project - completed 3> create a github actions for buildng - completed
-4> create a docker launch in the docker desktop
+4> create a docker launch in the docker desktop - completed 1> need to a best login method to the project.
+(That type of login is called Social Login or OAuth (Open Authorization) Login.
+flask-google-login: Handles Google login specifically.
+flask-microsoft: Integrates Microsoft login for your Flask app.
+)
-5>try to create a projct structure so that we can add any aditional files/web pages  when required to the project easily.
+2>try to create a projct structure so that we can add any aditional files/web pages  when required to the project easily.
-6>(best login type) 2 factor authentication
-7> remove the pwds and clean code.
+3> remove the pwds and clean code.
-8> flash messsage are not working for register page /login in borwsers (https://stackoverflow.com/questions/30497236/python-flask-flash-not-working-correctly/30497806) (https://flask.palletsprojects.com/en/2.3.x/patterns/flashing/)(https://stackoverflow.com/questions/48847430/flash-messaging-not-working-in-flask)
+4> flash messsage are not working for register page /login in borwsers (https://stackoverflow.com/questions/30497236/python-flask-flash-not-working-correctly/30497806) (https://flask.palletsprojects.com/en/2.3.x/patterns/flashing/)(https://stackoverflow.com/questions/48847430/flash-messaging-not-working-in-flask)
+5> when usesrs increase we need to add the session cache to redis (from cachelib.redis import RedisCache)currently using from cachelib.file import FileSystemCache

+Testcases to do tasks
+1>

 ######################################################
 for running the test coverage we need to create the database as its not created when the db docker was started